zhannar/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> `ls` : lists all the files in a given directory ("list directory") `ls -a` : lists all the files in a given directory + hidden files `ls -l` : lists all the files in a given directory + (Unix file types, permissions, number of hard links, owner, group, size, last-modified date)
+* `ls` : lists all the files in a given directory ("list directory")
+* `ls -a` : lists all the files in a given directory + hidden file
+* `ls -l` : lists all the files in a given directory + (Unix file types, permissions, number of hard links, owner, group, size, last-modified date
-`ls -lh`: same as ls -l but w/ 'human readonable' file sizes ("748B" instead of "748") `ls -lah` : same as ls -lh but also including hidden files `ls -t`: same as ls but sorts by most recent modification time `ls -Glp` : same as ls -l, but the "G" color codes the folders a different color, and the "p" adds a "/" at the end of them
+* `ls -lh`: same as ls -l but w/ 'human readonable' file sizes ("748B" instead of "748"
+* `ls -lah` : same as ls -lh but also including hidden file
+* `ls -t`: same as ls but sorts by most recent modification tim
+* `ls -Glp` : same as ls -l, but the "G" color codes the folders a different color, and the "p" adds a "/" at the end of the

 ---